theQRL/documentation/docs/Tools/multisig/multisig.md

 For each additional member to the example below, add each parties address and set the weight to 1.
 Leaving the threshold at one means that any one of the signatories can spend funds from teh address.

-:::info 2 party Joint Account setup
+2 party Joint Account setup

 | Input | Value |
 | --- | --- |
 |**Signatory** | Both party's are setup as a signatory |